Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/Consider1.rst

 - snow conditions

-   - this needs to be done very carefully if only a short model run.
+   - this needs to be done very carefully for a short model run.
 A long model run starting from snow-free conditons would ensure that the snow accumulation occurs at the right time etc